utshomax/sshuttle-it/README.md

 # sshuttle-it

-A Gnome Extension to use ssh as vpn using sshuttle-it
+A Gnome Extension to use ssh as vpn using sshuttle